contextmap/contextmap/README.md

   ...
 }
 ```

 > By default the name of a property's class is used as its datatype.
-> Also by defaul, all possible values of an enum property are included as example.
+> Also by default, all possible values of an enum property are included as example.

 ##### Subscribed REST API

 The subscribed REST API is scanned at compile-time.
 The synchronous links between components in contextmap are based on the subscribed REST APIs.
 The following annotation will identify a class as a subscribed REST API, and as such
 create a link between the components:

 - @FeignClient (org.springframework.cloud.openfeign.FeignClient)

 ##### Events

 Events are scanned at runtime.
 The asynchronous links between components in contextmap are based on the events.
 Contextmap currently supports scanning the following eventing solutions

 - RabbitMQ
+- ActiveMQ (JMS)

 ###### RabbitMQ

 Exchanges on which the scanned component publishes messages are scanned by finding Spring beans of type

 - Exchange (org.springframework.amqp.core.Exchange)
 - RabbitTemplate (org.springframework.amqp.rabbit.core.RabbitTemplate)

 Queues on which the scanned component subscribes are scanned by finding Spring beans of type
 Binding (org.springframework.amqp.core.Binding)

+###### ActiveMQ (JMS)

+Queues/Topics on which the scanned component publishes messages are scanned by finding Spring beans of type

+- Queue (javax.jms.Queue)
+- Topic (javax.jms.Topic)

+Queues/Topics on which the scanned component subscribes are scanned by finding beans with methods
+annotated with @JmsListener (org.springframework.jms.annotation.JmsListener)

 ###### Event Payload

-Use the custom annotation `ContextEvent` to allow contextmap to identify the payload
+Use the custom annotation `@ContextEvent` to allow contextmap to identify the payload
 (or potentially multiple payloads) of an event which is published.
 For example:

 ```java
 @ContextEvent(publishedBy = "orderCreatedExchange")
 public class OrderCreated {
   ...
 }
 ```

-The `publishedBy` attribute refers to the Spring bean's name on which is published.
+The `publishedBy` attribute refers to either the SpringBean's name on which is published, or
-This can be either a Exchange or a RabbitTemplate.
+the actual name itself.

 ##### Storages

 Storages are scanned at runtime.
 Contextmap currently supports scanning the following types of storages:

 - **jdbc databases** are scanned by finding Spring beans of type DataSource
   (javax.sql.DataSource)
 - **MongoDB** are scanned by finding Spring beans of type MongoTemplate
   (org.springframework.data.mongodb.core.MongoTemplate)
 - **Solr** is scanned by finding Spring beans of type SolrTemplate
   (org.springframework.data.solr.core.SolrTemplate)
 - **Caches** are scanned by getting the caches from Spring's CacheManager
   (org.springframework.cache.CacheManager)

 ##### Decision records

 Decision records and other markdown files are scanned at compile-time.
 This is done by looking at the source folder and checking the file-extension.
 Each file with extension `.md`, `.ad` or `.adr` will be included.

 Unmodified files will be ignored.
 If you modify a file which was previously scanned, then
 the next time it is scanned it will be updated.

+##### Features

+Features are scanned at compile-time.
+This is done by looking at the source folder and checking the file-extension.
+Each file with extension `.feature`, or `.story` will be included.

+Unmodified files will be ignored.
+If you modify a file which was previously scanned, then
+the next time it is scanned it will be updated.

 ##### Releases

 Releases are scanned at compile-time.
 All local tags in Git will be included.
 The commits associated with each tag are also included.
 Only the date and the message of a commit is tracked.
 Other information (such as the person who made the commit) is not tracked.

 ##### Recent Commits

 Recent commits are scanned at compile-time.
 All commits in Git from the last 90 days will be included.
 Only the date and the message of a commit is tracked.
 Other information (such as the person who made the commit) is not tracked.

 ##### Glossary

+The glossary terms are scanned at compile-time.
 Use the custom annotation @ContextGlossary to scan for terms to include in your glossary.
 For example:

 ```java
 @ContextGlossary("A request to make, supply, or deliver food or goods") public class Order {